Children in the Israeli–Palestinian conflict: Schooling disruptions

 Israeli weapon strikes in Gaza have destroyed or damaged Palestinian schools.
 Ninety-three schools were shelled in 2000–2001.
-During the three-week Gaza War Israeli airstrikes destroyed 18 schools and damaged 280, including United Nations Relief and Works Agency schools.
-Israel's blockade of the Gaza Strip prohibited import of school supplies and school construction materials into Gaza.
+During the three-week Gaza War, Israeli airstrikes destroyed 18 schools and damaged 280, including United Nations Relief and Works Agency schools.
+Israel's blockade of the Gaza Strip prohibited the import of school supplies and school construction materials into Gaza.
 In 2011, after months of negotiations, Israel allowed in enough material to build 18 new schools.

-Settlers also have disrupted schooling of children.
-In 2002 there was one attempted and two actual bombings of Palestinian schools by Jewish vigilante groups.
-In 2011 United Nations Special Rapporteur Richard A. Falk said that many Palestinian children have stopped attending school because of frequent settler harassment.
+Settlers also have disrupted the schooling of children.
+In 2002, there was one attempted and two actual bombings of Palestinian schools by Jewish vigilante groups.
+In 2011, United Nations Special Rapporteur Richard A. Falk said that many Palestinian children have stopped attending school because of frequent settler harassment.